-Crime statistics, from all available sources are regularly reviewed for indicators of crime patterns and crime trends.
-These statistics are useful in the development of new crime prevention programs or security systems (or, to enhance existing programs and security systems such as security cameras or altered patrol routes).
+Crime statistics, from all available sources are regularly reviewed by the Safety and Security Manager for indicators of crime patterns and crime trends.
+These statistics are useful in considering enhancements to existing safety and security programs and security systems (or useful in the development of new crime prevention programs or security systems).